Virtual Users

 • …you want long‑term flexibility with less UI configuration.

-A MCP server:
+Each MCP server:

-• Uses the Model Context Protocol1
+• Uses the Model Context Protocol

 • Runs outside as server and is consumed by Nimbus, with an URL like: